wanghaisheng/responsive-landing-page-starter/content/blog/en/using-web-components-in-an-angular-application-joyful-fun.md

 export class AppModule {}
 ```

-This lets Angular know that if it comes across an element that it does not know how to handle, not to worry about it.
+Making these changes lets Angular know that if it comes across an element that it does not know how to handle, not to worry about it.

 Now in the `app.component.html` file, we place the keypad component like so: